brianscan14/FE-1st-Milestone-Project/README.md

 1. Mobile
 2. Tablet-desktop

 As a  result of this the below wireframes consist largely of only 2 mockups drawings (contact & footer are the exceptions).
-One for phone screens, and one for screens ranging from tablet to desktop size.
+One for phone screens (xs), and one for screens ranging from tablet to desktop size (sm-xl).

 - Navbar
   - [xs screen](https://raw.githubusercontent.com/brianscan14/FE-1st-Milestone-Project/master/assets/images/wireframes/Navbar_xs.jpg)